Say ‘so long’ to the typical treasury department.

 Treasury Management Systems are not one size fits all

-The 2017 Deloitte Global Corporate Survey focuses the importance of a strong Treasury Management System (TMS).
+The 2017 Deloitte Global Corporate Survey focuses on the importance of a strong Treasury Management System (TMS).
 According to the survey, even though the TMS is advancing, over 20% of each part of the funnel is still being managed manually – including cash management and investments.
 Treasury departments are still in need of a well-oiled management machine to easily manage and monitor all tasks.

-Any company’s TMS must do more than just manage the cash flow.
+A company’s TMS must do more than just manage the cash flow.
 According to a recent Association of Financial Professionals (AFP) and Bloomberg study, it’s all about “customization and configuration” for both colleagues and clients.
 Your company’s TMS cannot be a “one size fits all” system to measure your risks and rewards.
 Each system must be implemented based on the company’s processes to ensure efficiency.

 Because most systems require a great deal of research to find the perfect one, most businesses are sticking to their tried and trust internal processes – spending hours manually managing and monitoring daily processes.